goploy-devops/goploy-doc/en/question/use.md

 - If the command was installed after the goploy started, need to restart goploy
 - If not, try the absolute path or source /etc/profile

+# Failed to exec sshpass: No such file or directrory

+ - google: install sshpass